Deviation (law)

-The doctrine of deviation is a particular aspect of contracts of carriage of goods by sea.
+The doctrine of deviation is a particular aspect of contracting for the carriage of goods by sea.
 A deviation is a departure from the "agreed route" or the "usual route", and it can amount to a serious breach of contract.

-The consequences of unjustified deviation can be very grave for the carrier, who is thereby prevented from relying upon exclusion clauses within the contract limiting his liability; nor will the carrier be able to rely on statutory protections, such as Art.
-IV of the Hague-Visby Rules.
+The consequences of unjustified deviation can be very grave for the carrier, who is thereby prevented from relying upon exclusion clauses within the contract limiting his liability; nor will the carrier be able to rely on statutory protections, such as Article IV of the Hague-Visby Rules.